Special Interest Groups

 Acacia Melanoxylon Interest Group Organisation (AMIGO) Brings together members interested in growing Tasmanian Blackwood - professional forest researchers, timber marketers and commercial users in an information sharing network aimed at creating a sustainable NZ resource of plantation grown quality hardwood.

+The Cypress Development Group is an industry action group dedicated to commercialising cypress as a profitable plantation forest species in New Zealand.
 There is a huge amount of innovative work on cypress varieties, management and silvicultural regimes being undertaken by NZFFA members.
-The Cypress Action Group collates existing research and pools the experience and knowledge of farm foresters growing cypresses.
+The Cypress Development Group collates existing research and pools the experience and knowledge of farm foresters growing cypresses.

 Eucalypts have been a particular focus of farm foresters since the earliest days of our association over 50 years ago.
 The Eucalypt Action Group has a focus on eucalypts for hardwood solid timber end uses.
 We promote growing of eucalypts for the timbers natural durability, strength and hardness properties and decorative appearance.
 Eucalypt timber is suitable for on-farm uses such as posts and rails, along with structural applications such as exposed beams and decorative applications such as flooring and furniture.